At St Edward’s Nursery we aspire to give all children an exciting and fun introduction to school life. Across the year

 by Mrs O’Neill, who leads the caterpillar group, and Mrs Puddyford, Miss Ross and Mrs Toghill, who lead the ladybird group.

-From September 2017, we will be offering thirty hours free childcare for eligible working families.
+From September 2017, we have been offering thirty hours free childcare for eligible working families.

 You are eligible, if: